Fast Posterior Probability Sampling with Normalizing Flows and Its Applicability in Bayesian analysis in Particle Physics: Conditional Normalizing Flows for the Near Detector fit at T2K

 where \( \hat{\beta} \) represents the mean of the \( q_\text{NF}\) (or \( p_\text{target}\)) and \( \beta_\text{Asimov}\) denotes the Asimov datapoint.
 An \( R^2 \) of 1 implies that the model predicts the mean with perfect accuracy, while an \( R^2 \) of 0 indicates that the model randomly predicts the mean.
 For our model, the \( R^2_\text{NF} \) value is 0.9975.
 This score is marginally lower than the \( R^2_\text{target} \) of 0.9980 using \( p_\text{target}\).
 The coefficient of determination is further reflected in the Root Mean Square (RMS) errors: $0.013$ when comparing the mean of \( p_\text{target}\) against the Asimov data point, and $0.014$ for the mean of \( p_\text{NF}\) against the Asimov data point.
 This highlights that the model's deviations are minor compared to the Poisson fluctuations in generating the dataset \(\mathbf{X}_d\).

 Our goal is to assess the alignment of \( q_\text{NF}\) with \( p_\text{target}\), particularly in terms of the first four statistical moments: mean, standard deviation, Pearson correlation factors, skewness, and kurtosis.
 The discrepancies in these statistical moments come from two sources: (1) statistical variations due to the finite sample size from posterior distributions, and (2) systematical discrepancies introduced by the model itself.

-We estimate these errors by calculating the Mean Squared Error (MSE) between a statistic from the predicted posterior distribution \( S_\text{NF} \) and that of the target posterior distribution \( S_{\text{target}} \) for a given Asimov datapoint.
-We generate many samples of the two statistics using bootstrapping on the posterior datasets.
-In order to decouple the fluctuations of \( S_\text{NF} \) from the ones of \( S_\text{target} \), we compare \( S_\text{NF} \) to \( \overline{S_\text{target}} \) the average of the target statistic obtained with bootstrapping for a given Asimov datapoint.
-The MSE calculation is as follows:

-\( \mathbb{E}_\text{Boot} \) denotes the expectation over the bootstrapped posterior datasets.
-The first term corresponds to the statistical error $V^\text{S}_\text{stat}(N)$ which typically scales with $\frac{1}{N}$, where $N$ is the number of posterior samples while the second term is constant as a function of $N$.
-Therefore, the MSE can be modeled by the function:

-In order to estimate these fit parameters $a$ and $b$, we calculate the MSE for increasing number of posterior samples and fit the curve with the above equation for each Asimov datapoint.
-This is done using $200$ datasets generated from Asimov data points uniformly sampled from the $[0.5,1.5]^3$ volume.
-The errors for the studied statistics are summarized in Table \ref{tab:my-table}.

-Our analysis shows that the error in the mean prediction is mainly systematical and tends also to be bias-dominated for the standard deviation for $N>2,000$.
-More posterior samples are required for the error in the Pearson correlation factors to be dominated by the bias, between $4,000$ and $13,000$ posterior samples depending on the correlation factor.
-The skewness and kurtosis measurements exhibit higher statistical error.
-While the MSE presented in the table can be linked to intrinsical error of the model, the skewness and kurtosis values are not significant at a $0.05$ level, meaning that both \( p_\text{target}\) and \( q_\text{NF}\) are very close to Gaussian distributions.
+A comprehensive analysis of these discrepancies for the first statistical moments is detailed in Table \ref{tab:my-table} within Appendix \ref{Statistical and systematical errors in the statistical moment predictions}.
+Notably, it is demonstrated that both distributions closely approximate multivariate Gaussian distributions.

+In our study, we introduce a metric designed to quantify the shape differences between the two distributions, \( q_{\text{NF}} \) and \( p_{\text{target}} \), across various Asimov data points.
+To achieve a balanced measure of these discrepancies, we employ a symmetrical version of the Kullback-Leibler divergence:

+We estimate \(\mathbf{D}_{\text{s}}\) using a Monte Carlo estimate, as outlined in Equation \ref{KL}, for datasets of \( q_{\text{NF}} \) and \( p_{\text{target}} \) with equal sample sizes, and we average this over 200 Asimov data points.
+To focus solely on shape discrepancies, we remove the mean from both datasets.